dreamcatcher-tech/network/Inbox/2024-02-19 1439 updates to dispatches.md

 Wrap compartment at the end of the queue, not the front

 So if the cradle does the queue wrapping, using a separate queue object, then everything else just acts like a direct endpoint for a command.

+If the message queue puts its responses in the kv, then we can avoid any kind of dispatch tracking.
+The queue itself deals with tracking and listening for outputs, so this frees artifact to only respond to its own calls that were made into it.